ArthurlotLi/tales_skits_data/README.md

 8. To generate alignment files, follow these additional steps after splitting into test and train.

-   a.
-Copy test/train directories to TalesSkitsAligned
+   - Copy test/train directories to TalesSkitsAligned

-   b.
-Run test_train_align_preprocess.py
+   - Run test_train_align_preprocess.py

-   c.
-If on windows, use the linux subsystem with wsl --install on powershell.
+   - If on windows, use the linux subsystem with wsl --install on powershell.

-   d.
-Install conda, MFA, activate MFA environment in the subsystem
+   - Install conda, MFA, activate MFA environment in the subsystem

-   e.
-Navigate to tales_skits_data via mnt folder
+   - Navigate to tales_skits_data via mnt folder

-   f.
-Run mfa download for acoustic english and dictionary english
+   - Run mfa download for acoustic english and dictionary english

-   g.
-Run $ mfa validate TalesSkitsAligned english english
+   - Run $ mfa validate TalesSkitsAligned english english

-   h.
-Verify everything is good, then run $ mfa align TalesSkitsAligned english english
+   - Verify everything is good, then run $ mfa align TalesSkitsAligned english english

-   i.
-Access the files on windows via file explorer //wsl$.
+   - Access the files on windows via file explorer //wsl$.
 Copy the files into the TalesSkitsAligned directory and rename as train_textgrids and test_textgrids

-   j.
-Run postprocessing - test_train_align_postprocess.py
+   - Run postprocessing - test_train_align_postprocess.py

-   k.
-Copy the resulting files directly into your original dataset and voila, you have alignment files, ready for multispeaker synthesis synthesizer preprocessing!
+   - Copy the resulting files directly into your original dataset and voila, you have alignment files, ready for multispeaker synthesis synthesizer preprocessing!